rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

-### 4. Handling post-transaction
+#### 4. Handling post-transaction

-When the transaction status changes, you are directly notified about the changes in the transaction through redirect URL and also on merchant's backend.
-Midtrans sends HTTP notification to merchant's backend.
+When the transaction status changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.

 HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.